How to get your foot in the door of the health industry

 Once you’ve met people in your preferred path, offer to assist them with their business.
 This may be volunteering your services for a paid position or simply volunteering your time in return for their teachings and guidance about the industry.

 These teachings will most likely be by way of your own observations, but spending time in the field is vital to then carve out your own successful space in the health and wellness industry.
 Don’t be afraid to intern for a short while to learn or master a necessary skill.
-It’s also a quick way to “test” your new career before investing in it.
+It’s also a quick way to “test” your new career before deciding on whether you want to make a switch for good.

 4. Get active on social media